 Take the updated version, the Step Right Up Kindness Pledge here.

-If I could choose one surprising factoid about Doc that didn’t make it into the book, what would it be?
 There are soooo many cool facts, but here’s one that intrigues me: Doc was sometimes referred to as a voodoo man because he always strung a garland of 5,000 rabbit’s feet above Jim’s stage.
 No doubt, this is related to cultural superstitions.
 Doc claimed that the rabbit’s feet came from Civil War battlefields—perhaps remnants of soldier’s cooking pots.

 Stay tuned for more FAQ posts about SRU and Beautiful Jim Key.
 Click here to send me your burning question.
 You might find my response in my next post.